tanfwong/rfsoc_notes/_sources/ch7/fir.md

   ```
    VItis HLS gives a RTL implementation with II=1 and a higher
   latency that both the direct-form and transposed-form SFGs.
 In
   addition, significantly more LUT resource is needed.
+Compared with
+  the transposed-form, the cascade-form implementation limits the
+  large fanout of the calculation of the terms `b[k]*x[n]`.